Why Is Floor Preparation Required?

 Dust-Free Concrete Grinding is also necessary to remove any trip hazards if you wish to use a concrete slab as your subfloor.
 It is especially important if the floors are going to be polished, as the quality of the concrete will show through.

-Dust-Free Concrete Grinding the floors prior to the application of tiles, floorboards, vinyl, lino, slate, carpet tiles, commercially glued carpet, pebblecrete, parquet, laminate, epoxy, waterproofing membranes, floor levelling products, paint, etc. is the single biggest way to ensure the longevity of the floors as well as to ensure that you get your warranty from the installer/company that you chose to install your flooring system.
+Dust-Free Concrete Grinding the floors prior to the application of tiles, floorboards, vinyl, lino, slate, pebblecrete, parquet, laminate, epoxy, waterproofing membranes, floor leveling products, paint, etc. is the single biggest way to ensure the longevity of the floors as well as to ensure that you get your warranty from the installer/company that you chose to install your flooring system.

-If you “skip” the process of “floor preparation” by not doing Concrete Grinding companies have the right to NOT give you any warranty on the installation of their flooring system that they have installed.
-So if it fails within even 7 days, its YOUR issue and not there’s and you will NOT get a refund / free repair / replacement or anything like that so you could end up wasting tens of thousands of dollars purchasing and installing your new flooring system, only to have it fail within a short period of time because you chose to skip the Concrete Grinding or floor levelling (also known as floor preparation) process.
-THIS is why “floor preparation” is so important.
+If you “skip“ the process of “Floor preparation” by not doing concrete grinding companies have the right to NOT give you any warranty on the installation of their flooring system that they have installed.
+So if it fails within even 7 days, its YOUR issue and not there’s and you will NOT get a refund / free repair/replacement or anything like that so you could end up wasting tens of thousands of dollars purchasing and installing your new flooring system, only to have it fail within a short period of time because you chose to skip the Concrete Grinding or Floor Leveling (also known as Floor preparation) process.
+THIS is why “Floor preparation” is so important.

-Our service is designed to provide a completely smooth and clean surface for our customers to do what they want with.
-Our friendly team of experts are ready to assess your situation and consult with you on the best way to proceed on your Grinding Concrete Floor project.
+Our service is designed to provide a completely smooth and clean surface for our customers to do what they want.
+Our friendly team of experts is ready to assess your situation and consult with you on the best way to proceed with your Concrete Grinding project.